Markus Keller (ice hockey)

-Markus Keller (born 19 August 1989) is a German professional ice hockey goaltender.
-He currently plays for Augsburger Panther of the Deutsche Eishockey Liga (DEL).
-He has previously played for Eisbären Berlin in DEL.
+Markus Keller (born 19 August 1989) is a German former professional ice hockey goaltender.
+He most notably played for Eisbären Berlin and Augsburger Panther in the Deutsche Eishockey Liga (DEL).
+He is currently the team manager for Augsburger Panther.

 Playing career

 After parts of five seasons in the DEL with Berlin and Augsburg, Keller signed a one-year contract to join EC Kassel Huskies of the DEL2 on April 2, 2015.

 On April 13, 2018, Keller returned to the DEL with Augsburg after a three-season stint with the Huskies, signing a one-year deal.

+Following the 2024–25 season, Keller announced his retirement in ending his 18-year professional career.
+Remaining with Augsburger Panther he was immediately introduced as the General Manager of the club on 25 March 2025.